amontalenti/streams/index.rst

 "Storm is a **distributed real-time computation system**."

-Dramatically simplifies your Python workers and queues.
+Dramatically simplifies your workers and queues.

 "Great," we thought.
 "But, what about Python support?"